pq-code-package/mldsa-native/README.md

 ## Usage

-Once mldsa-native reaches production readiness, you will be able to import [mldsa](mldsa) into your project's source tree and build using your preferred build system.
+If you want to use mldsa-native, import [mldsa](mldsa) into your project's source tree and build using your favourite build system.
+See [examples/basic](examples/basic) for a simple example.
 The build system provided in this repository is for development purposes only.

 ### Can I bring my own FIPS-202?